Green Tea Harvesting Secrets

 These tea shoots are pointed rather than rounded.
 They are essentially buds, not leaves.
 Even if you brew them, the leaves do not open up.

-the type of gourmet tea.
+The exact criterion varies with the type of gourmet tea.
 It doesn't necessarily mean single bud is better than one-bud-one-leaf.

 White tea such as Silver Needle (Yingzhen Baihao) is made from single buds.